-Caution labeling and warning signs must be placed at all entrances to areas containing ACM or LBP and up to 20 feet away from the perimeter of the work area.
+Caution labeling must be placed at all entrances to areas containing ACM or LBP.
 The materials themselves must also be labeled so that persons reading the caution signs are thoroughly advised of the potential hazards in that area.
 For example, these signs are often found in mechanical areas.
 If an area contains damaged, friable ACM or LBP, warning tape, prohibiting the access of unauthorized persons, must be placed over all access points until the damaged areas are repaired.
 The entrances to these areas must be kept locked at all times with limited access to only authorized, protected personnel.